-In bearing capacity problem, footing is displaced until the failure happens while in settlement problem, a certain amount of load is placed on the footing and the settlement is recorded.
+In bearing capacity problem, footing is displaced until the failure happens while in settlement problem, a certain amount of load is placed on the footing and the

 2.6.1.1.
 Governing Equations

 Both the bearing capacity problem and settlement problem are represented using a 2D plane strain model.
 The governing equations for such a model are: